arielb0/scull_suite_frontend/README.md

 - **Nginx:** Offer high performance, scalability, without consume excessive resources.
 Is a good option to serve static files, caching them and apply SSL certificates.
 Allow future horizontal scaling with minimal configuration.
 Also has a great documentation.
-Other alternatives are Apache HTTP Server and Caddy/Lighttpd, but are heavier for concurrent connections and has smaller community for production grade Python applications.

-Other alternative was serve static content using a Content Delivery Network (CDN), but the application has a few files, the project is for a single region and the primary goal is simplicity, reduce operational complexity and cost efficiency.

-The trade-offs are high latency for geographically distant users and less secure scenario on traffic spikes or Denial of Service (DDoS) attacks.
+Other alternatives are Apache HTTP Server and Caddy/Lighttpd, but are heavier for concurrent connections and has smaller community for production grade Python applications.Other alternative was serve static content using a Content Delivery Network (CDN), but the application has a few files, the project is for a single region and the primary goal is simplicity, reduce operational complexity and cost efficiency.The trade-offs are high latency for geographically distant users and less secure scenario on traffic spikes or Denial of Service (DDoS) attacks.

 - **English:** The document is aimed at international developers